Xeb-BB/Active-Directory-Home-Lab/README.md

 * [Troubleshooting & Documentation](./Troubleshooting%20%26%20Documentation)

 ---
-# Setup Simple Network Configuration
+## Setup Simple Network Configuration
-Building the foundation of the lab environment by configuring virtual machines, networking, and system communication.
+### Building the foundation of the lab environment by configuring virtual machines, networking, and system communication.
 ---
-# Windows Server Installation & Configuration
+## Windows Server Installation & Configuration
-Installing and preparing Windows Server to simulate a real-world enterprise infrastructure.
+### Installing and preparing Windows Server to simulate a real-world enterprise infrastructure.
 ---
-# Active Directory Domain Services (AD DS)
+## Active Directory Domain Services (AD DS)
-Creating domains, users, groups, and organizational units while learning identity and access management.
+### Creating domains, users, groups, and organizational units while learning identity and access management.
 ---
-# Client Machine Integration
+## Client Machine Integration
-Connecting Windows client machines to the domain to simulate an organizational environment.
+### Connecting Windows client machines to the domain to simulate an organizational environment.
 ---
-# DHCP & DNS Configuration
+## DHCP & DNS Configuration

-Configuring essential networking services that allow devices and systems to communicate properly.
+### Configuring essential networking services that allow devices and systems to communicate properly.
 ---
-# Group Policy Management
+## Group Policy Management

-Applying policies and restrictions to manage users and computers like in professional IT environments.
+### Applying policies and restrictions to manage users and computers like in professional IT environments.
 ---
-# Shared Folders & Permissions
+## Shared Folders & Permissions

-Managing file sharing, access control, and permissions to improve security and organization.
+### Managing file sharing, access control, and permissions to improve security and organization.
 ---
-# Troubleshooting & Documentation
+## Troubleshooting & Documentation

-Documenting issues, solutions, lessons learned, and troubleshooting processes throughout the lab journey.
+### Documenting issues, solutions, lessons learned, and troubleshooting processes throughout the lab journey.
 ---
-# VirtualBox Networking
+## VirtualBox Networking

-Exploring NAT, Internal Networks, and virtual communication between systems inside the lab environment.
+### Exploring NAT, Internal Networks, and virtual communication between systems inside the lab environment.
 ---
-# Goal of This Project
+## Goal of This Project

-My goal is to gain real hands-on experience in IT Support, System Administration, Networking, Troubleshooting, and Enterprise Infrastructure through practical lab environments and documentation.

-while continuously improving my technical and problem-solving skills through real-world lab environments and documentation.
+### My goal is to gain real hands-on experience in IT Support, System Administration, Networking, Troubleshooting, and Enterprise Infrastructure through practical lab environments and documentation while continuously improving my technical and problem-solving skills through real-world lab environments and documentation.

-Every completed lab is another step closer toward my dream career in IT.
+### Every completed lab is another step closer toward my dream career in IT.